KnickQueue/TheMonitoringApp/README.md

 ## Adding Services

 Edit the `SERVICES` dictionary in `app.py` to change or add service status URLs.
 Each entry should map the display name to a URL that returns HTTP `200` when the service is healthy.

+## History Graphs

+The dashboard shows a small graph for each service representing the last hour of recorded status checks (one check per minute).
+Values above the line indicate "Operational" status.
+These graphs refresh automatically when new data arrives.

 ## Disclaimer